dyon-assessments/Angular-8-express-clean-boilerplate/README.md

 **summary:**

 A fresh angular 8 cli install with a fresh express install only 1 test route is added in express the rest is clean and simple.
-Just connect with your backend with the /api/\*
+Just connect with your backend with the proxy /api/*

-because a proxy is set

 **Run application:**